Our 17th annual fundraiser, Nature’s Inspiration, is going to be different this year and we are ready for a celebration that lives up to its name.

 On Sunday, September 27 we will be hosting an entirely new virtual version of Nature’s Inspiration that will capture the excitement and spirit of our traditional annual celebration while protecting the health and well-being of our community during this COVID-19 health crisis.

 Our community and the local natural landscapes, farmlands, and parks we protect together are reasons to celebrate—even more so in this difficult time.
 We continue to be committed to celebrating those who have dedicated their lives to protecting the natural environment and connecting people to the outdoors.

 I am going to miss seeing our community come together for one big celebration but perhaps, like with our Earth Day celebration, even more people will be able to participate than in years past.
-Join this community celebration and enjoy live musical performances from famed musicians, guest appearances by prominent local leaders, and a delicious pie from a locally-sourced vendor.
+Join this community celebration and enjoy live musical performances from famed musicians, guest appearances by prominent local leaders, and with every sponsorship or $150 ticket receive a delicious pie from a locally-sourced vendor.
 We are also offering entirely new sponsor benefits including a doorstop visit from a board or staff member to deliver a care package to help you enjoy the event from home.

 About Our Honoree: Valentin Lopez, Amah Mutsun Tribal Band Chairman

 Our Nature’s Inspiration honoree, Valentin Lopez, has served as the highly respected Chairman of the Amah Mutsun Tribal Band since 2003.
 He also serves as the Board President of the Amah Mutsun Land Trust.
 He has dedicated himself to restoring Native American knowledge and ensuring Amah Mutsun history is accurately told.